Wiredcraft/test-backend/README.md

 So without further adieu:

- **Finding a group of Persons within range of another**: POST http://127.0.0.1:3000/api/user/radar : Retrieve a group of Persons from the database based on range  of another person
+ **Finding a group of Persons within range of some coordinates*: POST http://127.0.0.1:3000/api/user/radar : Retrieve a group of Persons from the database based on distance from some coordinates
  * param JSON

  {"position": {"coordinates": [float, float]},